-Around here, the cure for cabin fever is stepping into northwest Montana's winter wonderland and exploring it to the fullest.
-In Kalispell, that means skiing at Blacktail Mountain Ski Area and Whitefish Mountain Resort, which is ranked as the #3 ski area in North America according to the SKI Magazine readers' poll.
-Winter around Kalispell also offers gliding along the best groomed cross-country ski trails in the state, snowshoeing to Avalanche Lake in Glacier National Park or exploring Montana's deep backcountry on snowmobile.
-And at day’s end, you’ll have much to come “home” to in Kalispell — a roaring fire, lively night spots, tasty restaurants and ice skating the Woodland Park Ice Center.
+Around here, the cure for cabin fever is stepping into northwest Montana’s winter wonderland and exploring it to the fullest.
+In Kalispell, that means skiing at Blacktail Mountain Ski Area and Whitefish Mountain Resort, which is ranked as the #3 ski area in North America according to the SKI Magazine readers’ poll.
+Winter around Kalispell also offers gliding along the best groomed cross-country ski trails in the state, snowshoeing to Avalanche Lake in Glacier National Park or exploring Montana’s deep backcountry on a snowmobile.
+And at day’s end, you’ll have much to come “home” to in Kalispell — a roaring fire, lively night spots, tasty restaurants and ice skating at the Woodland Park Ice Center.

 Glacier National Park gets buried in snow each winter and it defines quiet solitude.
 You can take in the view of Lake McDonald from Apgar Village or drive up the Going-to-the-Sun Road to Lake McDonald Lodge.
 The road is plowed to the lodge (keep in mind the facility is closed during winter) and from here you can set off along the Going-to-the-Sun Road on a pair of snowshoes or cross-country skis.

 Snowshoeing is available on the unlimited backcountry wilderness trails in northwest Montana, while rentals are available at Sportsman & Ski Haus or Rocky Mountain Outfitters.
 Glacier Institute and Glacier Treks offer guided adventures in Glacier Park for all ages and abilities.
 Close to town, Lone Pine State Park has snowshoe rentals (with great family rates) to use on the 6 miles of trails in the park.